Listen to this story

 Throughout the war, Argentinian society was split into two factions, pro-Allies (“aliadofilos”) and pro-neutral (“neutralistas”).
 When it became clear that a soon-to-be new president would declare war on the Axis, the armed forces, who favored the neutralistas, staged a military takeover.
 The June 1943 coup greatly destabilized the French resistance-in-exile and the burgeoning anti-fascist movements in Argentina.

 From June onward, the junta under Gen. Pedro Pablo Ramirez began cracking down on press freedom and banning groups like Accion Argentina.
-The next year, La France Nouvelle was banned from distribution in Argentina.
+The next year, La France Nouvelle was banned from distribution in the country.
 Guerin was unfazed.
 He moved publishing operations to neighboring Uruguay and sneaked in the paper across the Rio de la Plata on commuter boats.
 “Only victory will stop us,” he wrote.

 Guerin had reason to be hopeful.
-By June 1943, the tide of the war was beginning to shift in favor of the Allies.
+By June 1943, the tide of the war was beginning to turn in favor of the Allies.
 France was still under occupation, but on the Eastern front, Soviet forces had just won a major battle at Stalingrad and Allied soldiers — including roughly 70,000 to 130,000 Free French — were preparing to launch their invasion into Italy.
 A year later, on June 6, 1944, the Allies landed on the beaches of Normandy.

 “After having set foot on French soil,” Uruguayan volunteer Delgado wrote in his memoir, “we could have the consolation that if fate had marked us to die in this chaos, we would fall into the land of heroes and thinkers, of ideals and greatness.”